civol/HDLRuby/README.md

 ### Immediate values
 <a name="values"></a>

-The immediate values of HDLRuby::High can represent vectors of `bit`, `unsigned` and `signed`, and integer or floating point numbers.
+The immediate values of HDLRuby can represent vectors of `bit`, `unsigned` and `signed`, and integer or floating point numbers.
 They are prefixed by a `_` character and include a header that indicates the vector type and the base used for representing the value, followed by a numeral